grossconstance0/notes/README.md

 "Code readability is as important as functionality.
 A program that works but cannot be easily understood by others, or even yourself in the future, is a liability.
 Optimize for clarity and maintainability because today's brilliant hack could be tomorrow's debugging nightmare."

 In essence, always strive to write clean, readable code that communicates your intentions clearly to fellow developers, considering they may have to work with it long after you've moved on.

+# 2024-02-01
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that's easy to understand and maintain.
+Avoid over-engineering solutions; instead, solve problems with the least amount of complexity necessary.
+Remember that you're not just writing code for computers to execute but also for humans to read and comprehend."

+In essence, this quote by Leonardo da Vinci resonates in the realm of programming—keep your code simple, logical, and well-structured, as it forms the cornerstone of effective, scalable, and bug-resistant software systems.